JeffChien1/JeffChien_Profile/README.md

 ## Jeff Chien

-- 👷‍ Engenheiro Civil
+- 👷‍ Engenheiro Civil - Civil Engineer
-- 👨‍✈️ Piloto Profissional RPA
+- 👨‍✈️ Piloto Profissional RPA - Drone's Pilot
-- 🔊 Idiomas: Inglês, Mandarin
+- 🔊 Idiomas: Inglês, Mandarin - Language: English, Mandarin (Chinese)

-*Iniciando a minha jornada no mundo da Programação, atualmente fazendo vários projetos no mundo de Front-end*
+*I'm working full-time as Engineer but i'm looking foward to start my new career in Tech area.
+Nowadays i'm studying in Alura courses to be front-end developer.
+I have already over than 15 certificates and i'm starting to look for jobs in Tech area.*

 ##